 Ranch roasted chickpeas are the perfect healthy snack!
 So easy to make and packed full of flavor, these oven roasted chickpeas are vegan, gluten free and super inexpensive!
 The perfect afternoon snack or salad topping!

-I started making roasted chickpeas years ago as a way to tame my craving for salty, crunchy snack food!
+- These chickpeas are a great way to satisfy a craving for salty, crunchy snack food!
 By roasting the chickpeas, the chickpeas get crispy and crunchy but are still super satisfying!

 How do you make perfectly roasted chickpeas every time?